 Pain likes to lurk in the dark.
 You can be sure that when something keeps the mind in a pattern of agitation and disruption it is a given that life wants something deeply buried in the bowels of the unconscious to see the light of day, so that it can be understood and healed.
 This can be extremely uncomfortable and trying to say the least but there is no way around it; whatever is there, it has to be seen to be released.

 Bring it out in the light of day.
 It is here, in the light of your own awareness that the cure is found. and perhaps in the company of a good friend, be it a therapist, teacher, husband or wife, or a stranger in a bar, or maybe simply by yourself, it is in the light of awareness, that the deepest healing takes place.

 I met my beautiful wife Mirella in Jerusalem.
-We have a wonderful eight-year-old daughter.
-And more recently I have had the grace of finding the traditional teachings of India, the Vedas.
+We have a wonderful eleven year-old daughter.
+And more recently I have had the grace of finding the traditional teachings of India, the Upanishads.
 I have received so much help along the way.
-And not in the least by my current teachers James and Sundari Swartz.
 These Indian scriptures reveal a little known and even less appreciated astounding fact of life – that fulfilment, happiness and contentment are your birthright and therefore within reach.

 And I’d be honoured if I can be of assistance on a part of your journey.